subham-kar/subham-demo/README.md

 # subham-demo
-this is my first repository
+this is my first Git repository.
+Author - subham kar